Alejogb1/job-board/blog-data/b-c-concatenation-operator-usage.md

 id: "b-c-concatenation-operator-usage"
 ---

-Okay so you're asking about the C++ concatenation operator specifically right Been there done that tons of times Let me tell you my experiences maybe they will help you out too
+ so you're asking about the C++ concatenation operator specifically right Been there done that tons of times Let me tell you my experiences maybe they will help you out too

 So first off what we actually mean by "concatenation operator" in C++ is usually the plus operator `+` when dealing with strings Specifically that `std::string` type we use a lot Not just plain old C-style char arrays Those are a whole different beast and we'll try to avoid that here cause they are just asking for buffer overflows and segmentation faults you know the drill The plus operator `+` for `std::string` is well designed that makes it really easier

 See you can’t just smash two char arrays like that you need to be extremely careful with memory allocation and string length calculations things can get really messy fast Especially when you have other things to do with real business logic that is not fiddling memory management details We are here to solve problems not debug memory leaks right

-Okay so you're probably wondering how does this really work let’s say you got two strings:
+ so you're probably wondering how does this really work let’s say you got two strings:

 ```cpp
 #include <iostream>